 And no matter where we fall on the spectrum of understanding, we need frequent reminders of His deep love for us.

-6 Bible Verses That Reveal Profound Truths About God’s Deep Love For Every One of Us
+6 Bible Scriptures That Reveal Profound Truths About God’s Deep Love For Every One of Us

 1. He CREATED us for Himself.